claudinpcosta/2022-PesticideQueens-Bimpatiens/README.md

 ### Identification of differentially expressed genes

 Differential gene expression was analysed using the DESeq2 package.
-The 0 day group was excluded from this factorial analysis because these queens were collected on the day of eclosion and did not receive a diet treatment.
-Expression data from the 0 day group were analysed for a subset of genes.
 Read counts were transformed using the variance stabilizing transformation with diet, age, colony, or age × diet as factors in the design for sample clustering and visualization of gene expression levels.

 _see [DESEq2code.R](https://github.com/claudinpcosta/2020-FatBodyQueens-Bimpatiens/blob/master/DESEq2code.R) for the codes, and we can find the input in the folder [Data](https://github.com/claudinpcosta/2021-PesticideQueens-Bimpatiens/tree/master/DATA)_